darenliang/darenliang.com/content/posts/near-arbitrage-on-net-worth-markets.md

     \[ \frac{800 - (1350 \times 0.44) - 5.1 - 5.9 + 3.5}{0.152} = 1306 \text{ billion} \]
 </p>

-However, this is unrealistic since at a 1350b SpaceX valuation the valuation hedge is worth nearly 100c.
+However, this is unrealistic since at a 1350b SpaceX valuation, the valuation hedge is worth nearly 100c.
 More realistically, you would need to peg SpaceX's valuation at ~1450b: